uholeschak/ediabaslib/docs/GlobalSettings.md

   * _Store log data settings_: Store log data settings (not trace settings) from the main menu and restore them at app restart.
 * _App start_ options:
   * _No connection establishment to vehicle_: No automatic connection establishment to vehicle.
   * _Auto connection establishment to vehicle_: If possible auto connect to vehicle with the last selected page.
-This is only possible if no dialog opens at startup.
+    This is only possible if no dialog opens at startup (All requests have to be acknowledged before).
   * _Auto connection establishment to vehicle and close App__: If possible auto connect to vehicle with the last selected page.
+    This is only possible if no dialog opens at startup (All requests have to be acknowledged before).
     After the service has been started the app will be closed.
   * _Auto start the service at boot time to restore the last connection state__: When the device is rebooted while communication to the vehicle is active, the app will start as service in the background and use the last main page for communication.
-This option is not working on Android radios, because they have no standard boot support.
+    The boot option is very often not working on Android radios.
+    It's recommended to select one of the other auto start options and configure this app for auto start at boot and standby in Android.
 * _App exit_ options:
   * _Double click required for app exit_: A double click on the back button is required to exit the app.
 * _Update check_ options: